AFA-CWA Officers Message

 Dear Flight Attendants:

-This week the events of 14 years ago and our crewmember Heroes are prominent in our hearts and minds.
+This September it is hard to believe that we will mark 15 years since the events of September 11, 2001.
+As always, our crewmember Heroes are prominent in our hearts and minds.
 No matter the uniform we wear or the routes we fly, we will always remember the events of September 11th and honor our heroes.
-Our union encourages Flight Attendants around the globe to wear a black ribbon under your AFA pin and join us for a moment of silence and quiet reflection at 8:46 AM Eastern Time on Friday, September 11th.
+As new hire Flight Attendants join our ranks, we will help them to know our heroes who give meaning to the work we do today.
+Our union encourages Flight Attendants around the globe to wear a black ribbon under your AFA pin and join us for a moment of silence and quiet reflection at 8:46 AM Eastern Time on Sunday, September 11th.

 Every day since September 11th, Flight Attendants go to work with an even greater sense of responsibility.
 We know that not only are we first responders to emergencies affecting the health and safety of our passengers and other crewmembers, we are also our nation’s last line of defense in aviation security.
-Fourteen years ago we vowed to never forget and never allow the events to be repeated.
-We made the commitment to gain the resources and recognition to support our work as first responders and the last line of defense for aviation security.
+Fifteen years ago we vowed to never forget and never allow the events to be repeated.
+We made the commitment to gain the resources and recognition to support our work as first responders and the last line of defense.
 Our work continues every day.

-On the day of September 11th, AFA leaders and members will be present in uniform at services at the 9/11 Memorial in New York, the Flight 93 Chapel and Memorial in Shanksville and several other remembrance events around the country.
-AFA’s on-line memorial, Never Forget, honors all of the 35 crewmembers and agents aboard those four fateful flights.
+On the day of September 11th, AFA leaders and members will be present in uniform along with our Honor Guard at services at the 9/11 Memorial in New York, the Flight 93 Chapel and Memorial in Shanksville and several other remembrance events around the country.
+AFA’s online memorial, Never Forget, honors all of the 35 crewmembers and agents aboard those four fateful flights.
 Never Forget includes a listing of memorial events and services around the country, and features a page where you can share your thoughts, memories and tributes.

 Whether you choose to fly in tribute to our heroes or to recognize the day in some other way, know that you are part of a Flight Attendant family, and that through our unity, we are strong, resourceful and resilient.
 Never Forget that it is our unity, our compassion for one another and our resolve to protect all of the freedoms of individual expression that make us strong.
 We will never forget our heroes and we will always seek to honor their sacrifice with our actions – not only through our work for safer skies, but in the way we contribute to each of our communities at home and those that we visit around the world.